Athletic injury, nagging pain, everyday wear and tear or post-op recovery can all lead you to physical therapy. Here’s what you can expect.

 Your first appointment

 As with most doctor’s visits, your first appointment with a physical therapist will include an exam.
 There will be an in-depth physical assessment with measurements so dress comfortably in clothes that will let the PT access the affected area.
 Common measurements include: palpation, range of motion, strength, balance and functional mobility.
 You’ll also talk through problems you’re experiencing.
-Together, you and the physical therapist will come up with some goals and a treatment plan.
+Together, you and the rehabilitation professional will come up with some goals and a treatment plan.
 Examples of goals include: increase range of motion in a limb, increase independence, play sports again and decrease pain.

 Exercise, exercise – you’ll need to do it in therapy and at home